apple/turicreate/src/python/turicreate/_deps/README.md

 No need to modify the `__init__.py` of the submodule.

 #### Package contains multiple submodules

+A quick take-away: if `from ... import ...` is needed to bring each functional unit to top-level init file, you should use this path.

 Usually, a package consists of many different functional units and it works as a hub to aggregate all of functional units sharing similar traits. `audio_analytics` and `sound_classifier` are outliers.
 For example,